 A type of newer inkjet printer specially optimized to print high-quality photos captured with digital cameras and scanners.

 An automated drawing tool that produces finely scaled drawings by moving a pen and/or paper in response to computer commands.

 A terminal with a wand reader, barcode scanner, or other device that captures information at the check-out counter of a store.

 Output device that produces a paper copy of any information that can be displayed on the screen.

-reader radio frequency identification tag
+radio frequency identification (RFID) reader

-Storage method that allows information retrieval without regard to the order in which it was recorded.
+A storage method that allows information retrieval without regard to the order in which it was recorded.